Is Your Teen Facing an Underage DUI in Sarasota? Get Immediate Legal Help

 Aggravating Factors that Further Enhance Penalties

-BAC of 0.15% or Higher: Triggers increased mandatory fines and longer IID requirements.
+BAC of 0.15% or Higher: Higher fines and longer ignition interlock requirements.

-Refusal to Submit to Test: As noted above, refusal carries automatic, and escalating, administrative license suspensions.
+Refusal to Submit to Test: Automatically triggers escalating license suspensions.

 Collateral Consequences for Young People

-Impact on Driving Privileges: Loss of license for months or years significantly hinders a young person's independence, affecting access to school, work, and extracurricular activities, even with burdensome restricted licenses or IID requirements.
+Impact on Driving Privileges: Loss of license for several months can challenge a teen’s independence, complicate access to school, and burden families for transportation.

 Educational Opportunities: